Service hooks and webhooks

 Can I delete the subscriptions?

-You can, but reviews will stop firing immediately and there is no in-product way to recreate them in v1.
-If you want to pause reviews without losing the integration, toggle individual repos off in Settings → Repositories in your dashboard.
-To fully disconnect, cancel your plan and uninstall the extension; uninstall lifecycle hooks remove the subscriptions cleanly.
+You can, but reviews will stop firing immediately.
+To recreate them, use Resync on the dashboard Integration page — it re-provisions the subscriptions with the correct credential.
+If you want to pause reviews without losing the integration, toggle individual repos off in Repositories in your dashboard instead.
+To fully disconnect, cancel your plan and uninstall the extension; support can remove the subscriptions from the backend.

 Can I edit the subscriptions?

-No. The URL, headers, event filter, and resource-detail level are all managed by ADO Pilot.
+No. The URL, authentication credential, event filter, and resource-detail level are all managed by ADO Pilot.
 Any manual edit will either be overwritten on the next reconciliation or break delivery in the meantime.
 Repository selection lives in the ADO Pilot dashboard, not in the Azure DevOps subscription.